CanOfSocks/holo-downloader/README.md

 Please check out [Hoshinova](https://github.com/HoloArchivists/hoshinova) or [auto-ytarchive-raw](https://github.com/Spicadox/auto-ytarchive-raw/) for more advanced and customisable solutions, especially if you don't need a temporary folder and/or want only the video file.

 ## Usage
 To use this container, you will need to have a temporary folder, a final folder and a cookie file.
-Currently, a cookie file is mandatory.
 Clone the repo and build the Docker container from within the root of the repo.

 If using a container, you will need to create a copy of the config.py file for a persistent configuration.